 R-mode is very important to your day-to-day work: it acts as your search and retrieval engine for long-term memory and ideas that are "in process."
-But as I mentioned, R-modedoesn't do any verbal processing.
-It can retrieve and recognize verbal elements, but it can't do anything with them by itself because of that memory bus contention between L-mode and \mathcal{R} -mode.
+But as I mentioned, R-mode doesn't do any verbal processing.
+It can retrieve and recognize verbal elements, but it can't do anything with them by itself because of that memory bus contention between L-mode and R-mode.

 For instance, have you ever had the experience of trying to describe a dream when you first wake up?
 Many times it seems that a crystal-clear, vivid dream evaporates from your memory as soon as you try to describe it in words.
-That's because the images, feelings, and overall experience are R-mode things: your dream was generated in \mathcal{R} -mode.
-As you try to put your dream into words,
+That's because the images, feelings, and overall experience are \mathcal{R} -mode things: your dream was